MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 ## Access Surface Support Portal

-If you already have access, skip to the next section.
+If you already have access, skip ahead to [Create a service request for device replacement](#create-a-service-request-for-device-replacement-or-repair) .

 ### Validate tenant